 **Supported publishers include Elsevier, Wiley-Blackwell, Springer, Taylor & Francis, SAGE, Cambridge, Oxford, American Chemical Society, ACM, BioMed Central, PLoS, Project Muse, Mary Ann Liebert, and many more.
 Additional publishers are being added every month, so check the full list of currently supported publishers frequently.

 When searching for articles online, Nomad will notify you when there is a free, full text version of an article available for download through your IU Bloomington access.
-Download Libkey Nomad from the Chrome Store for free to get started.
+Download using the appropriate browser extension/app store.

 Can't find full text access to the resources you need?